raresc4/SoundStash/README.md

 # Description

 This extension is your ultimate companion for offline listening adventures!
-Download audio directly from the web and save it for those times you're on a plane ✈️, crushing a workout , or you're on a trip.
+Download audio directly from Youtube and save it for those times you're on a plane ✈️, crushing a workout , or you're on a trip.

 # Features

+- Downlaods music in a mp3 format
 - Super easy to use, even your grandma could do it
 - Lightweight and won't weigh down your browser
 - Supports Youtube